Use code to draw with a turtle!

 How the winning artwork is announced

-On May 8, 2020, Callysto will email you from firstname.lastname@example.org if your student won.
-The artwork will be showcased on Callysto social media channels; the student’s first and last name will not be disclosed.
+On July 3, 2020, Callysto will email you from firstname.lastname@example.org if your student won.
+The artwork will be showcased on Callysto social media channels.

 - Participants must be K-12 students in Canada.